letsencrypt/acme-spec/draft-barnes-acme.md

 ACME server runs at a certificate authority, and responds to client requests, performing the requested actions if the client is authorized.

-For simplicity, in the HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.
+For simplicity, in all HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.

 In the discussion below, we will refer to three different types of keys / key
 pairs:

-Subject Public Key: : A public key to be included in a certificate.
+Subject Public Key:
+: A public key to be included in a certificate.

-Account Key Pair: : A key pair for which the ACME server considers the holder of the private key authorized to manage certificates for a given identifier.
+Account Key Pair:
+: A key pair for which the ACME server considers the holder of the private key authorized to manage certificates for a given identifier.
 The same key pair may be authorized for multiple identifiers.

+Recovery Key:
+: A MAC key that can a client can use to demonstrate that it participated in a prior registration transaction.

 ACME messaging is based on HTTPS {{RFC2818}} and JSON {{RFC7159}}.
 Since JSON is a text-based format, binary fields are Base64-encoded.
 For Base64 encoding,